bdpedigo/bdpedigo.github.io/_pages/birds.md

   alt: "Black vulture"
 ---

-When I can, I like to go birding, and occasionally I take pictures.
+When I can, I like to go birding, usually in Washington State or Maryland.
+Occasionally I take pictures.
+Most of these are taken with my phone through my spotting scope.

 {% include flexgallery id="evolve-photo" %}